-There are not many situations scarier than a jack knife skid, as a professional truck driver.
+There are not many situations scarier than a jack knife skid for the professional truck driver.

-Most truck driver training programs don’t spend enough time teaching the techniques needed to properly handle this type of situation.
+Most truck driver training schools don’t spend enough time teaching the skills needed to properly handle this type of situation.

 Every professional driver has their own method for correcting a jack knife skid.